 If one or more participants are PhD level, the team must enter the PhD category.

-For the PYNQ and Compute Acceleration categories, individuals or PhD/student teams of up to three people can enter.
+For the PYNQ and Compute Acceleration categories, individuals or teams of up to three people at any level up to PhD candidate can enter.

 All registrations must be supported by a senior member of academic staff (project Advisor) who should be from the same institute.

-PhD and Student category projects can be based on any FPGA or Zynq application.
+PhD and Student category projects can be based on any FPGA, ACAP or Zynq application.

 PYNQ projects can be based on any application, but must use the PYNQ Python infrastructure.